 Depreciation incentives on offer for businesses

-Assets can be depreciated in a business using a huge incentive called temporary full expensing.
+Assets can be claimed in a business using a huge incentive called temporary full expensing.

 Temporary full expensing is available to most businesses with an aggregated turnover of up to $5 billion.
 Under the policy, business can instantly deduct the full cost of a plant and equipment asset purchased between 7.30pn on 6 October 2020 and 30 June 2023.
 There’s no limit to the amount of assets a business can claim under the incentive, as long as they and the asset is eligible.